CM2S/piglot/docs/source/abaqus_solver_fitting/description.md

       loss: nmse
 ```

-The output is the following:
+The output is the following
 ```
 BoTorch: 100%|███████████████████████████████████████| 20/20 [05:14<00:00, 15.70s/it, Loss: 8.2904e-08]
 Completed 20 iterations in 5m14s